-4.3 Approach to the Implementation of the New Framework Programme
+4.3.
+Approach to the implementation of the new framework programme

-Comparative studies suggest that while research activity in Europe compares well with that in the USA and Japan, the innovation culture in Europe is weaker, and the development and exploitation of research through to commercial success is pursued with less vigour.
-In addition, venture capital is less available in Europe, and there is a lower rate of formation of high-tech SMEs.
+Comparative studies suggest that while research activity in Europe compares well with that in the USA and Japan the innovation culture in Europe is weaker, and the development and exploitation of research through to commercial success is pursued with less vigour.
+In addition, venture capital is less available in Europe, and there is a lower rate of formation of hightech SMEs.

-The current Framework Programme is clearly pre-competitive and has three main instruments: the 50/50 funded shared cost action, which is the main vehicle, concerted actions and the direct work of the IRC.
+The current framework programme is clearly pre-competitive and has three main instruments: the 50/50 funded shared-cost action, which is the main vehicle, concerted actions and the direct work of the JRC.

-In essence, these policy instruments have been unchanged for 12 years while no Member State has left RTD policies untouched over this period.
-In general, most national governments have pulled back from the 50% shared cost form of funding in favour of an increased emphasis on broader innovation policies.
+In essence, these policy instruments have been unchanged for 12 years, while no Member State has left RTD policies untouched over this period.
+In general, most national governments have pulled back from the 50% shared-cost form of funding in favour of an increased emphasis on broader innovation policies.
 These focus strongly upon providing firms with the capabilities to make use of scientific and technological knowledge.
-At a minimum the Framework Programme should have a much more integrated approach to support for RTD and support for innovation.
-The present separation of responsibilities between at least three Directorates-General institutionalises and implies acceptance of the linear model of innovation, rather than fostering interaction between knowledge creation and application.
+At a minimum, the framework programme should have a much more integrated approach to support for RTD and support for innovation.
+The present separation of responsibilities between at least three Directorates-General institutionalizes and implies acceptance of the linear model of innovation, rather than fostering interaction between knowledge creation and application.

-The Panel's view is that while remaining pre-competitive the Framework Programme requires an enhanced range of modalities to ensure that it can play a full part in promoting a more innovative culture leading to economic success.
-In that context the Panel sees a strong role for the Commission's Programme directors and managers.
+The Panel's view is that while remaining pre-competitive the framework programme requires an enhanced range of modalities to ensure that it can play a full part in promoting a more innovative culture leading to economic success.
+In that context the Panel sees a strong role for the Commission's programme directors and managers.
 They should have a much clearer responsibility for managing projects all the way towards a successful commercial outcome.
 The Panel recommends that the Commission adopts the following approach to developing a more innovative culture.

-4.3.1 Technology Diffusion
+4.3.1.
+Technology diffusion

 The Panel considers this to be an important aspect to be tackled by the Commission.
-A manifestation of Europe's less developed entrepreneurial culture compared with the USA lies in technology diffusion and transfer.
+A manifestation of Europe's less-developed entrepreneurial culture compared with the USA lies in technology diffusion and transfer.
 In the USA, the market is more efficient at transferring technology from its creation in universities and institutes to industrial firms, especially SMEs.
-As a contribution to improvement in this area, the Panel strongly recommends that the Commission's Programme directors and managers within the Specific Programmes have clear responsibility for ensuring the diffusion of the technology developed within their Programmes into the market place for commercial exploitation.
-While the most successful outcome is one in which project participants commercialise their own findings, other avenues of exploitation need to be vigorously pursued with non-participants when this does not occur.
-In such circumstances.
-Programme Directors and Managers need to have contact with the venture capital community.
+As a contribution to improvement in this area, the Panel strongly recommends that the Commission's programme directors and managers within the specific programmes have clear responsibility for ensuring the diffusion of the technology developed within their programmes into the market place for commercial exploitation.
+While the most successful outcome is one in which project participants commercialize their own findings, other avenues of exploitation need to be vigorously pursued with non-participants when this does not occur.
+In such circumstances, programme directors and managers need to have contact with the venture capital community.

-4.3.2 SMEs
+4.3.2.
+SMEs

 The support and development of SMEs, particularly in the high-tech sector, is critical to the employment growth objectives of the Union.
-Many SMEs are already involved in the Framework Programme and the improvements to implementation procedures recommended here should encourage further participation.
+Many SMEs are already involved in the framework programme and the improvements to implementation procedures recommended here should encourage further participation.
 It is clear, however, that their participation would be better facilitated if they had more help with all the financial and legal issues related to exploiting research, particularly in the area of intellectual property issues.

 The Commission is urged to examine whether the existing CRAFT scheme could be further developed as a vehicle for this.
-It would also be appropriate to examine whether the provision of such services could be delegated to Member States and organisations nearer to the local market.
+It would also be appropriate to examine whether the provision of such services could be delegated to Member States and organizations nearer to the local market.

-4.3.3 EUREKA
+4.3.3.
+Eureka